 A prospecting campaign should be a full process of 20 touches over the course of a couple months.
 Send them emails, send them letters, stop by their office, or doing whatever else you can to make yourself known to prospects.
-Then, when you get a prospect on the phone, the interaction is already warmed up.
+Then, when you get a prospect to pick up the phone, the interaction is already warmed up.

-Recent data shows that most salespeople give up on the first or second attempt when contacting a prospect.
+Recent data shows that the average sales rep gives up on the first or second attempt when contacting a prospect.
 But most of the attempts that actually get through happen on the sixth or even seventh attempt.
 Be sure to warm up your cold calling as much as possible, so that way it’s not actually a real cold call by the time you get them on the phone.

 The best TV shows and movies out there don’t sound scripted at all—but in fact, they’re very tightly scripted.
-The same is true for effective cold calling.
+The same is true for effective cold calling techniques.

 Make sure your entire cold call is scripted out.
 By doing this, your calls are going to be so much tighter than they ever were before.
 Going off the cuff is going to get you into a lot of trouble.
 What we want to do is make sure that we’re focusing completely on that prospect, and not using any wasted verbiage.
 When salespeople make calls that are not scripted, they’re all over the place, the call takes forever, and the prospect is completely uninterested.
-So script out the entire call.
+So create cold calling scripts for the entire call.